theluqmn/propulsion-ui/README.md

 → [NPM]

+> [!NOTE]
+> Propulsion UI is not yet ready for production use.

 A component library with a look inspired by the technicality and sophistication found inside an aircraft cockpit/flight deck.
 Propulsion UI is originally built to standardise the components across my projects.
 Created using [SolidJS](https://www.solidjs.com) and [TailwindCSS](https://tailwindcss.com).

+Propulsion UI has built-in support for light mode - simply include `light="true"` to the your components.

 ## Components